 - More autonomy.
 Employees are more willing to work on projects with initiatives and requirements that change or are unclear.
 They understand that they play a part in determining the keystones of these projects.

 - Better efficiency.
-As digital opportunities emerge, employees take advantage of and adapt them in order to improve their own department’s efficiency.
+As digital opportunities emerge, employees take advantage of and adapt them in order to improve their own department’s productivity.

 - Remote workability.
-The workforce can work from anywhere as long as the right technologies are in place.
+Remote work is possible as long as the right technologies are in place.
 Our top remote work tip?
 Implement a comprehensive remote work solution.

 - See the bigger picture.
 Employees with high digital dexterity understand that digitalization benefits the company as a whole and are willing to take risks in order to pursue this end result.